tagohd/mono/Characters/James Redawić/James Redawić.md

 question:: [[James's Excuse|Why doesn't James just get the artifacts himself?]]

 >[!tldr]
+>Still this:
 >![[wizard that knows fuck all.jpg|300]]
+>But possible solutions:
+> - He's in a wheelchair, and magic can't/shouldn't be used to heal him
+> - He knows he's going to die, so he has to get Luke (or someone, but Luke is convenient) to do it for him
+> - He tells Luke that collecting the artifacts is a hazing ritual for new members of [[Institute for the Magical Arts & Sciences|The Wizard Club (TM)]] (See: [[Destroy Legendary Artifact]]) (that's not really a motivation, though)

 # James Still Remembers You
 ![[3 - James Still Remembers You.mp3]]